scuddi/taschenrechner/README.md

 Welcome to my calculator using python and tkinter + customtkinter libraries for the GUI.

 > [!IMPORTANT]
-> This repository is currently under construction, so that anyone interested can test the calculator out.
+> This repository is currently under construction, so that anyone interested can test the it out.
 Therefore I am going to change the structure of the repo.
 >
 > The goal is to dockerise every version of the calculator so it will run on your machine too 👍